ofwonogodwin/internship-assessment/README.md

 # Sunbird AI Internship Assessment Exercise

-This assessment consists of 2 parts:
+This assessment consists of 3 parts:
 - Programming exercises.
 - Build a simple command line app using the Sunbird AI API.

 ## Getting started
 - Fork this repository to create your own copy. ([More info about forking a repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo))
 - Clone your repository to access it locally: `git clone https://github.com/<your-username>/internship-assessment.git`.
 (Replace `<your-username>` with your Github username.)
-- Change directory into the `internship-assessment` folder after cloning thr repository.
+- Change directory into the `internship-assessment` folder after cloning the repository.
 - Create a python virtual environment: `python -m venv venv`
 - Activate the virtual environment:
   - Linux/Mac: `source venv/bin/activate`